 REGISTRATION OF YOUR STAY IN MONTENEGRO

-The local law requires you to register with the local police within 24 hours of your arrival, unless you are staying in a hotel or official tourist accommodation, in which case you will be registered automatically on checking-in.
+The local law requires you to register with the local police within 24 hours of your arrival unless you are staying in a hotel or official tourist accommodation, in which case you will be registered automatically on checking-in.
 The city tax is obligatory and it should be paid per day of staying.
 If you do not register you may be fined and face difficulties leaving the country.
 If the company or person you are visiting is providing you with private accommodation, they are required to submit an application for your residence to the police within 12 hours of your arrival and cancel it within 12 hours of your departure.
 From 2016. registration is in electronic form.

 If you are planning to take a hiking tour which includes crossing the state border outside the official state border crossing points (e.g. Prokletije, Hajla, Ljubisnja, Kamena Gora, Maglic, Orjen mountains, etc), a relevant legal procedure must be observed.
-The Application form for crossing a state border outside the official state border crossing points (attached) should be lodged with the competent institution, namely state border police of the country from which you are exiting.
+The Application form for crossing a state border outside the official state border crossing points should be lodged with the competent institution, namely the state border police of the country from which you are exiting.
 Border police of the exiting state shall undertake all the necessary measures so to provide for your safe crossing.

-When making plans to exit Montenegro outside the official state border crossings points, the Application form should be lodged with the local border police office which is in charge for the relevant area (contacts are attached) and they will provide you with their reply in a timely fashion.
+When making plans to exit Montenegro outside the official state border crossings points, the Application form should be lodged with the local border police office which is in charge of the relevant area and they will provide you with their reply in a timely fashion.
 In cooperation with the border police of the neighboring country, a competent organizational unit of the border police shall provide all the conditions for your uninterrupted and safe crossing and inform you thereof.
 The Application form may be lodged for groups and individual crossings at the state border.

 Overview of visa regimes for foreign citizens

-Mere possession of a visa does not grant the entry to Montenegro.
-Other legal requirements for granting a foreigner the entry and stay to Montenegro must also be met according to the Law on Foreigners (“Official Gazette of Montenegro”, No. 82/08).Visa regime between Montenegro and other countries is regulated by the Regulation on Visa Regime (“Official Gazette of Montenegro”, No. 18/09).
+Having a tourist visa does not mean automatic entry into Montenegro.
+Other legal requirements for granting a foreigner entry and stay to Montenegro must also be met according to the Law on Foreigners (“Official Gazette of Montenegro”, No. 82/08).
+The Visa regime between Montenegro and other countries is regulated by the Regulation on Visa Regime (“Official Gazette of Montenegro”, No. 18/09).
 Visa in itself does not offer a grant of permission to work in Montenegro.
-Person who intends to work in Montenegro must obtain a temporary residence permit for the purpose of employment or seasonal work, on the grounds of previously issued work permit.
+The person who intends to work in Montenegro must obtain a temporary residence permit for the purpose of employment or seasonal work, on the grounds of the previously issued work permit.

-Airports: Airport Podgorica (TGD) and Airport Tivat (TIV) www.montenegroairports.com
+Airport borders: Airport Podgorica (TGD) and Airport Tivat (TIV) www.montenegroairports.com

-Roads: with Serbia (Ranče, Čemerno, Dobrakovo, Kula, Draženovac, Vuče), with Albania (Božaj, Sukobin, Grnčar), with B&H (Sitnica, Ilino brdo, Vraćenovići, Krstac, Nudo, Šćepan Polje, Metaljka, Šula), with Croatia (Debeli brijeg, Kobila)
+Roard borders: with Serbia (Ranče, Čemerno, Dobrakovo, Kula, Draženovac, Vuče), with Albania (Božaj, Sukobin, Grnčar), with B&H (Sitnica, Ilino brdo, Vraćenovići, Krstac, Nudo, Šćepan Polje, Metaljka, Šula), with Croatia (Debeli brijeg, Kobila)

 Embassies and consulates of Montenegro

-For all further information related to consulate matters (e.g. visas, citizenship, estates, etc) please contact by telephone or e-mail one of the diplomatic-consulate missions here
+For all further information related to consulate matters (e.g. visas, citizenship, estates, etc) please contact by telephone or e-mail one of the diplomatic consulate missions here

-All travelers require a passport valid for duration of their stay, and should ensure that is stamped on entry.
-One can bring an unlimited amount of currency into the country but is obliged to declare currency in excess of 2000 euro upon entry and must be obtain a declaration form from customs officials declaration from form custom officials that must be presented on departure.
-The amount you can take out is limited to 500 euro unless more has been declared on entry.
-For sums of money in excess of €15,000 you should also have obtained a document which states the origin of the funds.
+All travelers require a passport valid for the duration of their stay and should ensure that it is stamped on entry.
+One can bring an unlimited amount of currency into the country but is obliged to declare currency in excess of €2000 upon entry and must obtain a declaration form from customs officials declaration from form custom officials that must be presented on departure.
+The amount you can take out is limited to €500 unless more has been declared on entry.
+For sums of money in excess of €15,000, you should also have obtained a document which states the origin of the funds.
 If you fail to comply with these rules, your money may be confiscated.
-To avoid customs charges, declare items of value like expensive jewellery, photographic and computer equipment.
+To avoid customs charges, declare items of value like expensive jewelry, photographic, and computer equipment.
 The latest regulations limit the amount of food and beverages which can be brought into the country to 5l of water, 1l of alcoholic drink, 2l of non-alcoholic, a kilogram of dried fruits and vegetables, and 1kg of purchased foodstuffs.

 Montenegro Hostel Team